zheng129/SpotiFind/README-Ali.md

 submission 3
 - Helped with the coding of the program
-- research and implementation of GUI for the program
+- Worked on majority of the poster